apache/incubator-heron/website/content/docs/developers/compiling/compiling.md

 As an alternative to building a full release, you can build Heron executables for a single component by passing a target to the `bazel build` command.
-For example the following command will build the [Heron Tracker](../../../operators/heron-tracker):
+For example the following command will build the [Heron Tracker](../../../operators/heron-tracker) (Note: Ubuntu, CentOS) require the additional flags as above):

 ```bash
 $ bazel build --config=darwin heron/tracker/src/python:heron-tracker